kurzdigital/keycloak-admin-wrapper/README.md

 ```

 This will create a user in the group `USER` and with password `password`.
 Normally this would mean 3 requests to keycloak admin API.
-If you don't specify a password, the user will bi initialised without and retrieve an email to update its password first.
+If you don't specify a password, the user will be initialised without and retrieve an email to update its password first.

 ### Group API